tymm/Learning-of-Event-Timelines/README.md

 I used the AFTER relation as an inversed BEFORE, the CONTAINS relation as an inversed INCLUDES and the IS_CONTAINED_IN as a reversed IS_INCLUDED relation.
 This resulted in more data  and a better result for the BEFORE and INCLUDES classes.
 The performance of the IS_INCLUDED class stayed about the same.
 The results for the NONE class became worse which makes sense since IS_CONTAINED_IN, CONTAINS and AFTER were not named as NONE anymore which resulted in less NONE data.

+### Problems I encountered
+- There was not enough data to get good results for all four temporal relations
+- It was not feasible for me to produce plots with averaged results since it just would take too much time to produce these results on my computer.
+Also the whole evaluation was quite time consuming in general because of that.

 ## Basic overview of code
 ### main.py